gongahkia/wigo/archive/README.md

 ## [WIGOC in the Web](webPrototype)

-* using Svelte as a frontend
+* frontend rendered with Svelte

 ![](asset/screenshot1.png)